mobify/workshop--adaptivejs-site-1x/README.md

     </div>
     ```

-7. Inspect the logo on the desktop site.
+7. Inspect the logo on the desktop site [Merlin's Potions at http://www.merlinspotion.com/](http://www.merlinspotion.com/) with the right click of your mouse and "Inspect Element" menu option.

-    The logo is being included as a background image, that won't work for our build since we're not including the desktop css on the page.
-We'll need to add a copy of the logo to the project.
+    The logo is included as a background image.
+However, this approach does not work for our build because we do not include the desktop CSS on our adapted page.
+Instead, we add a copy of the logo to the project.

-8. Browse to http://www.merlinspotions.com/img/logo.62e1.png and save the logo as `logo.png` under /assets/images
+8. Browse to `http://www.merlinspotions.com/img/logo.62e1.png` and save the logo as `logo.png` in your `worksho--adaptive-js-site` project directory `/assets/images` sub-folder.
-9. Open `_header.dust` again and add an img element for the logo:
+9. In your editor, open `_header.dust` again and add an `img` image element for the logo:

     ```html
     <div class="t-header__logo">